otterscan/otterscan/docs/custom-jsonrpc.md

 These are address history navigation methods.
 They are similar, the difference is `ots_searchTransactionsBefore` searches the history backwards and `ots_searchTransactionsAfter` searches forward a certain point in time.

 They are paginated, you **MUST** inform the page size.
 Some addresses like exchange addresses or very popular DeFi contracts like Uniswap Router will return millions of results.

+Parameters:

+`address` - The ETH address to be searched.
+`blockNumber` - It searches for occurrences of `address` starting from `blockNumber` (inclusive).
+A value of `0` means you want to search from the most recent block (`ots_searchTransactionsBefore`) or from the genesis (`ots_searchTransactionsAfter`).
+`pageSize` - How many transactions it may return.
+See the detailed explanation about this parameter bellow.

+Returns:

+`object` containing two attributes:

+- `txs` - An array of objects representing the transaction results.
+The results are returned sorted from the most recent to the older one (descending order).
+- `receipts` - An array of objects containing the transaction receipts for the transactions returned in the `txs` attribute.
+- `firstPage` - Boolean indicating this is the first page.
+It should be `true` when calling `ots_searchTransactionsBefore` with `blockNumber` == 0 (search from `latest`); because the results are in descending order, the search from the most recent block is the "first" one.
+It should also return `true` when calling `ots_searchTransactionsAfter` with a `blockNumber` which results in no more transactions after the returned ones because it searched forward up to the tip of the chain.
+- `lastPage` - Boolean indicating this is the last page.
+It should be `true` when calling `ots_searchTransactionsAfter` with `blockNumber` == 0 (search from genesis); because the results are in descending order, the genesis page is the "last" one.
+It should also return `true` when calling `ots_searchTransactionsBefore` with a `blockNumber` which results in no more transactions before the returned ones because it searched backwards up to the genesis block.

+There is a small gotcha regarding `pageSize`.
+If there are less results than `pageSize`, they are just returned as is.

+But if there are more than `pageSize` results, they are capped by the last found block.
+For example, let's say you are searching for Uniswap Router address and it already found 24 matches; it then looks at the next block containing this addresses occurrences and there are 5 matches inside the block.
+They are all returned, so it returns 30 transaction results.
+The caller code should be aware of this.

 ### `ots_getTransactionBySenderAndNonce`